 - In partnership with The Lantern Project, a 5-week summer youth training program that teaches high school students electrical work, welding, masonry, and carpentry was developed and implemented.

 - Bookshelves were built and distributed through the Clarkston Early Learning Network for younger children to promote childhood literacy.

 Neighborhood Revitalization efforts have also included beautifying Clarkston community schools such as the Atlanta Area School for the Deaf and Indian Creek Elementary School.
 The scope of work included clean-up, landscaping, blind installation, fence building, developing outdoor classrooms, and painting foursquare games.
 According to Kerri Watson, Assistant to the Principal of Atlanta Area School for the Deaf, “The improvements superseded our expectations.”

 Some of the Indian Creek Elementary School Faculty & Staff were brought to tears upon seeing the new additions to their school.
 “We are so appreciative and grateful for all the help Habitat for Humanity – DeKalb provided us.
 Our school looks beautiful,” expressed Dr. Antonette Campbell, Principal of Indian Creek Elementary School.
 It takes many hands to build a community and no hand is too small!
-To get involved in our Clarkston Neighborhood Revitalization efforts email Daniella Jackson, Community Outreach Coordinator.
+To get involved in our Clarkston Neighborhood Revitalization efforts email Daniella Singleton, Resource Development Coordinator.